etcd-io/website/content/en/blog/2026/mar20-patch-release.md

 ---
-title: 3.6.9 Security Release Patches Auth Vulnerabilities
+title: March 20 Security Release Patches Auth Vulnerabilities
-author:  SIG-etcd Leads
+author:  SIG-etcd Security Team
 date: 2026-03-20
 draft: true
 ---

-SIG-etcd [released updates [3.6.9](), [3.5.28](), and [3.4.42]() today.
-This patch release fixes several vulnerabilities which allow unauthorized users to bypass authentication or authorization controls that are part of etcd Auth using the gRPC API.
+SIG-etcd [released updates [3.6.9](https://github.com/etcd-io/etcd/releases/tag/v3.6.9), [3.5.28](https://github.com/etcd-io/etcd/releases/tag/v3.5.28), and [3.4.42](https://github.com/etcd-io/etcd/releases/tag/v3.4.42) today.
+These patch releases fix several vulnerabilities which allow unauthorized users to bypass authentication or authorization controls that are part of etcd Auth using the gRPC API.

 These vulnerabilities do not affect etcd as a part of the Kubernetes Control Plane.
 They only affect etcd clusters in other contexts, specifically ones with Auth enabled where it is required for access control in untrusted or partially trusted networks or with untrused users.

 Users depending on etcd Auth in this way should update their clusters immediately.
 Other etcd users can update at the next regularly scheduled maintenance period.

+**EOL Notice**: etcd 3.4 is scheduled to be EOL in May 2026.
+If you are still using version 3.4, please start planning your upgrade now.

 More information on the vulnerabilities: